What is a Labrum Tear?

 - Platelet-rich plasma injections.
 Derived from your own blood, PRP releases growth factors directly into the affected area to jumpstart tissue repair.

 If you’ve had a labrum tear injury, call our offices and find out what Nuvo Spine can do for you.
-Our board-certified pain management physician specializes in non-surgical and advanced interventions, designed to put you on the road to recovery faster and with fewer risks of complication.
+Our board-certified pain management physician specializes in non-surgical treatments and advanced interventions, designed to put you on the road to recovery faster and with fewer risks of complication.
 Make an appointment with our specialist team today.